for-GET/http-decision-diagram/v4/README.md

 ## `payload_exists : in`

-Return TRUE if the request has a payload (`Request.headers.content-length` greater than 0); return FALSE otherwise.
+Return TRUE if the request has a payload (`Operation.headers.content-length` greater than 0); return FALSE otherwise.

 ## `is_payload_too_large :bin`